Spam on the XRP Ledger

 Understanding SPAM

-Spam on the XRP Ledger is any unwanted or unsolicited transaction that gets sent out in bulk.
+A spam transaction is any unwanted or unsolicited transaction that gets sent out in bulk across the XRP Ledger.
+Here is how spam transactions look in Xaman:

 If you were to follow the instructions in the Memo field, you would certainly be scammed.